 The mammoth vacation area of Wisconsin Dells is exactly halfway between the Twin Cities and Chicago, making it a very convenient place for a family reunion.

-Still, it has three dozen waterfront lodgings.
+Still, it has a few dozen waterfront lodgings.
 And of course, there are acres of water in pools and water parks.

 From the Dells, the last glacier swung northward toward Door County, scraping out kettle lakes as it went.
 Green Lake is the state's deepest natural lake, and an hour to the east, Elkhart Lake is fourth-deepest.

 The mom-and-pop resorts nearly are gone, but both lakes have big resorts with spas and conference centers, and Elkhart Lake still has two grand old resorts from the 1880s.
 And each is less than three hours from Chicago.